remrc/Two-Wheel-Balancing-Robot/README.md

 For remote control I use Joy BT Commander.

-Balancing controller can be tunning remotely over bluetooth.
+Balancing controller can be tuned remotely over bluetooth.

 Example: